ArthurClemens/polythene/Migration.md

 ## Module imports

 Polythene is now a monorepo with an npm package for each component.
-The module imports have changed to named imports:
+The module imports no longer contain a path:

 ### v0.2